tpiros/summershop/src/content/products/light-jumper.md

 price: 34
 id: prod-2
 ---
 ## Product Description

 Light jumper for those cool summer nights.
+Pick the colour of your liking :)